-Quality No longer being able to deliver a material component of a course.
+Risk Type Risk Risk Description Potential Material Impact to Students Likelihood (1 is Low, 4 is high) Impact (1 is low, 4 is high) Risk Level (1 is low, 16 is high) Mitigating Actions where risk is above moderate.
+Date of next review Quality No longer being able to deliver a material component of a course.
+Loss of key teaching staff, inability to recruit new staff with required specialisms. (see SPP 2.12) Students will not receive timetabled sessions or the necessary information to complete assessments.
+2 4 8 SPP - 3.5, 3.12 & 4.2 28.02.2024 Quality No longer being able to deliver a material component of a course.
 Rare/niche provision or new provision requiring new specialist staff or resources. (see SPP 2.12) Students will not receive timetabled sessions or the necessary information to complete assessments.
-3 3 9 SPP - 3.5, 3.10 & 4.2 28.02.2021 Quality IT Infrastructure failure Planned upgrade work or repairs to the network.
+3 3 9 SPP - 3.5, 3.12 & 4.2 28.02.2024 Quality IT Infrastructure failure Planned upgrade work or repairs to the network.
 Loss of use of VLE and Library resources affecting learning, teaching and assessment.
-3 2 6 n/a 28.02.2021 Quality IT Infrastructure failure Malicious attack against IT Network Loss of use of VLE and Library resources affecting learning, teaching and assessment.
-2 4 8 SPP - 3.11 28.02.2021 Quality Industrial Action Staff absence due to industrial action or inability to access campus due to industrial action.
+3 2 6 SPP - 3.17 28.02.2024 Quality IT Infrastructure failure Malicious attack against IT Network Loss of use of VLE and Library resources affecting learning, teaching and assessment.
+2 4 8 SPP - 3.13, 3.17 28.02.2024

+Risk Type Risk Risk Description Potential Material Impact to Students Likelihood (1 is Low, 4 is high) (1 is low, 4 Risk Level (1 is low, 16 is high) Mitigating Actions where risk is above moderate.
+Date of next review Quality Industrial Action Staff absence due to industrial action or inability to access campus due to industrial action.
 Students will not receive timetabled sessions or the necessary information to complete assessments.
-3 3 9 SPP - 3.13 28.02.2021
+2 3 6 SPP - 3.15 28.02.2024